Let’s Go to Luckenbach, Texas: 5 Things to do There

 The most popular pastime in Luckenbach is relaxing and listening to live music under the trees.

-We grabbed some nachos and a drink and ate them at a picnic table while listening to ‘Almost Patsy Cline’ sing all of our favorite country classics.
+We grabbed some nachos and a drink from one of the food trucks and ate at a picnic table while listening to ‘Almost Patsy Cline’ sing all of our favorite country classics.

 The group Almost Patsy Cline performing live at Luckenbach, Texas.